opsschool/curriculum/boot_process_101.rst

 The traditional init system in Linux is called "System V init".
-Some replacements for this have started to emerge in recent years, however the tradition init system remains the most common one in use.
+Some replacements for this have started to emerge in recent years, however the traditional init system remains the most common one in use.

 After the initial ramdisk sets the stage for the kernel to access the hard drive, we now need to execute the first process that will essentially